calebstrain/Btree/README.md

 # Btree

-Btree cl, includes the following functions
+Btree class, includes the following functions
 * Define the order of the tree in the constructor
 * Search
 *	Insert